pyrogram/pyrogram/docs/source/index.rst

     a reliable connection.

--   **Fast**: Pyrogram's speed is boosted up by `TgCrypto`_, a high-performance, easy-to-install crypto library written in C.
+-   **Fast**: Pyrogram's speed is boosted up by `TgCrypto`_, a high-performance, easy-to-install Telegram Crypto Library written in C as a Python extension.

 -   **Updated**: Pyrogram makes use of the latest Telegram API version, currently `Layer 75`_.